AniILK/INNIT-PROJECT/README.md

 # INNIT-PROJECT
-Practice task for GitLab learning
+Practice task for better understanding of GitHub mechanics.